 Faculty and Community

-Our dedicated faculty at Gillette and Sheridan Colleges will make sure you know how to not only compete, but to thrive, in today’s dynamic diesel tech landscape.
+Our dedicated faculty will make sure you know how to not only compete, but to thrive, in today’s dynamic diesel tech landscape.
 They will teach you every aspect of diesel theory, design, and performance.

 Our community partnerships provide real world internships and Co-Ops, some of which lead to jobs.
 Our superb 90%+ job placement rate – during and after completion of our program – is something extremely valued by our graduates and staff alike.